camalab-ai/sofa-flow/README.md

-# sofa-flow: Streamed optical flow adaptation from synthetic to real dental scenes
+# Streamed optical flow adaptation from synthetic to real dental scenes

 > __Streamed optical flow adaptation from synthetic to real dental scenes__